 How many different things do you do online to market your business?
 You probably have a social network profile or two, and you use to post daily updates.
-You might also have a blog on your website, and you post an article to it once a week.
+Or you might also have a blog on your website, and you post an article to it once a week.
 You can also have a weekly newsletter, a weekly YouTube clip, podcast, and a couple of groups on Facebook and LinkedIn where you try to be active.

 It’s incredible how many things we do to market our businesses today.
 And if it seems to you that you’re falling behind on your schedule and are forced to skip a blog post or two, or not send out this week’s newsletter, you should take immediate action.
 All of your marketing efforts depending on consistency to work, and if you start losing it, you need to adjust.